Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

 \begin{itemize}[leftmargin=*] \item Forward RER: \tabto{3.5cm} $\mathcal{L}^\text{RER}(\theta) \coloneqq \beta \mathbb{E}_{\pi_{\theta^*}}[ || \nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 ]$

 \item Reverse RER: \tabto{3.5cm} $\reverse{\mathcal{L}}^\text{RER}(\theta) \coloneqq \beta \mathbb{E}_{\pi_\theta}[ || \nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 ]$

-\item Forward GO loss: \tabto{3.5cm} $\mathcal{L}^{\textup{GO}}(\theta) \coloneqq T \beta \big( \mathcal{M}_\phi + \mathbb{E}^x_{\theta,[0,T]}[\phi^2_T]\big) \mathbb{E}_{\pi_{\theta^*}} \big[ ||\nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 \big]$
+\item Forward GO loss: \tabto{3.5cm} $\mathcal{L}_T^{\textup{GO}}(\theta) \coloneqq T \beta \big( \mathcal{M} + \mathbb{E}^x_{\theta,[0,T]}[\phi^2_T]\big) \mathbb{E}_{\pi_{\theta^*}} \big[ ||\nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 \big]$

-\item Reverse GO loss: \tabto{3.5cm} $\reverse{\mathcal{L}}^{\textup{GO}}(\theta) \coloneqq T \beta \big( \mathcal{M}_\phi + \mathbb{E}^x_{\theta,[0,T]}[\phi^2_T]\big) \mathbb{E}_{\pi_\theta} \big[ ||\nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 \big]$ \end{itemize}
+\item Reverse GO loss: \tabto{3.5cm} $\reverse{\mathcal{L}}_T^{\textup{GO}}(\theta) \coloneqq T \beta \big( \mathcal{M} + \mathbb{E}^x_{\theta,[0,T]}[\phi^2_T]\big) \mathbb{E}_{\pi_\theta} \big[ ||\nabla_x V_{\theta^*} - \nabla_x V_\theta ||^2_2 \big]$ \end{itemize}

 where $\pi_{\theta^*}, \pi_\theta$ denote the invariant distributions and $V_{\theta^*}, V_{\theta}$ denote the potential energy functions corresponding to the reference and surrogate SDEs, respectively.
-For the purpose of the comparison, $\mathcal{M}_\phi$ is set to the ground truth second moment of the observable.
-Since the AdaGrad algorithm adaptively normalizes gradients of the loss function, the magnitude of the parameter update at each optimization step is of the same order for the four loss functions.
+For purposes of comparison, $\mathcal{M}$ is set to the ground truth second moment of the observable.
+Since the AdaGrad algorithm adaptively normalizes gradients of the loss function, the parameter update at each optimization step is of the same order of magnitude for the four loss functions.

-Empirical estimators of all the forward losses use a fixed dataset $\mathcal{D}$ of $N_\text{samp}=1000$ samples from $\pi_{\theta^*}$, while empirical estimators of the reverse losses use $N_\text{samp}=1000$ samples drawn from $\pi_\theta$ at each iterate of $\theta$.
-Sampling is performed via Langevin Monte Carlo using a $10^6$-step trajectory of the surrogate SDE \eqref{eq:sdesurrogate_discrete} with step size $\delta=10^{-3}$, from which a uniformly random subset is selected in order to reduce temporal correlation of the data.
-Empirical estimators of the gradient of the GO losses use $N_\text{path}=1000$ Monte Carlo path samples to compute the second moment of the first exit time under $\tilde{\mathbb{P}}_\theta$, as well as its Frech\'et derivative using the formula \eqref{eq:2momentgrad}.
+Empirical estimators of all the forward losses use a fixed dataset $\mathcal{D}$ of $N_\text{samp}=10^3$ samples from $\pi_{\theta^*}$, while empirical estimators of the reverse losses use $N_\text{samp}=10^3$ samples drawn from $\pi_\theta$ at each iterate of $\theta$.
+Sampling is performed via Langevin Monte Carlo using a $10^6$-step path of the surrogate SDE \eqref{eq:sdesurrogate_discrete} with step size $\delta=10^{-3}$, from which a uniformly random subset is selected in order to reduce temporal correlation of the data.
+Empirical estimators of the gradient of the GO losses use $N_\text{path}=10^3$ Monte Carlo path samples to compute the second moment of the first exit time under $\tilde{\mathbb{P}}_\theta$, as well as its Fr\'echet derivative using the formula \eqref{eq:2momentgrad}.

 While gradient descent is performed with inexact gradients, the underlying value of the loss and the error in the observable are computed deterministically in order to remove the effect of finite-sample or time-discretization error in the comparison of the loss functions.
 Expectations over invariant measures are computed with 200 Gauss-Legendre quadrature points, while moments of the first exit time are computed using a finite-element approximation of the solution to the Feynman-Kac PDE in \eqref{eq:feynmankac}.